 As salaamu alaikum wa rahmatullahi wa barakatuh...

-(May the peace, mercy and blessings of God be upon you)
+(May God's peace, mercy and blessings be with you)

 One of my favourite books on Islam (and one of the most profound introductory works) is The Vision of Islam, written by Sachiko Murata and William Chittick.
 Although there are many good introductions to Islam, this one is special for a very important reason.
 That is, most such books describe Islam, its main ideas, concepts and practices clearly and well.
 However, these descriptions are often somewhat external; they focus on describing what Muslims do and believe without attempting to explain why.
 Vision, by contrast, refers to the 5 Pillars, but as part of an attempt to explain the fundamental religious concepts of Islam.
 It thus comes highly recommended.

 I was reading it on the train this evening.
 I came across a passage that struck me.
 I know I must have read it before, but for some reason it seemed especially poignant today.
 I thought I'd share it with you...